jyotimishra05/jyotimishra05/README.md

-## 🚀 Passionate Full Stack Developer | Frontend Specialist 🌐
+## 🚀 Passionate Full Stack Developer  🌐

 Welcome to my Github profile!
 I'm Jyoti Mishra, and I'm on a mission to elevate and expand my expertise in Full Stack technologies, with a strong emphasis on the frontend side.